 Midimalism Rising: The Bathroom Trend That Refuses to Pick a Side

-Design has always had its extremes – the ultra-bare “don’t you dare put a toothbrush out” minimalists and the layered-to-the-ceiling maximalists who believe more is always more.
+The ultra-bare “don’t you dare put a toothbrush out” minimalists and the layered-to-the-ceiling maximalists who believe more is always more.
 But 2026 has other ideas.
 Enter midimalism: the unapologetic space between the two, where restraint meets richness and curated calm replaces both chaos and coldness.

 This bathroom is midimalism in its purest form.
 The entire room is wrapped in soft grey herringbone marble, and yes, it’s a lot of texture but it’s also incredibly controlled.
 The pattern brings movement and life, yet the monochrome palette keeps everything grounded.
 It’s visually interesting without ever tipping into noise.